2004 United States presidential election

 Bush won by a narrow margin of 35 electoral votes and took 50.7% of the popular vote.
-He swept the former Confederacy and the Mountain States and took the crucial swing states of Ohio, Iowa, and New Mexico, the latter two flipping Republican.
+Bush swept the South and the Mountain states and took the crucial swing states of Ohio, Iowa, and New Mexico, the last two flipping Republican.
 Although Kerry flipped New Hampshire, Bush won both more electoral votes and states than in 2000.
-Some aspects of the election process were subject to controversy, but not to the degree seen in the 2000 presidential election.
-Bush won Florida by a five-percent margin, a significant improvement over his razor-thin victory margin in the state 4 years earlier which led to a legal challenge in Bush v.
+Ohio was the tipping-point state, and was considered to be the state that allowed Bush to win reelection.
+Some aspects of the election process were subject to controversy, although not to the degree seen in the 2000 presidential election.
+Bush won Florida by a 5% margin, a significant improvement over his razor-thin victory margin in the state four years earlier that had led to a legal challenge in Bush v.
 Gore.
-In addition, Republicans increased their majorities in both houses of Congress in the concurrent congressional elections, which gave Bush a comfortable congressional majority as he entered his second term.
-This is the most recent time either major party improved on its electoral vote margin, compared to the preceding election, as well as the last time both major party presidential and vice presidential nominees were white men.
+This remains the most recent presidential election in which the Republican candidate won Colorado, New Mexico, and Virginia.

-Bush served his second term as president and was succeeded by Democrat Barack Obama, who was elected president in 2008, while Kerry continued to serve in the Senate and later became Secretary of State during Obama's second term.
-Bush's victory also marks the only time in U.S. history that a winning presidential candidate failed to win any electoral votes in the Northeast, as well as the last time a candidate has carried every state from the former Confederacy.
-This is also the most recent presidential election in which Colorado, Virginia, Nevada, and New Mexico voted Republican, and the last until 2016 in which Florida, Ohio, and Iowa did so.
+At the time, Bush received the most popular votes in history; this record went on to be broken in 2008.
+Bush's win was the only Republican popular vote victory during the eight elections from 1992 to 2020.
+Since 1984, Bush is the only incumbent Republican president to have won a second term and since 1988, the only Republican presidential candidate to have won a majority of the popular vote.
+This is also the most recent election where a male Democratic presidential candidate lost, and is the last time any of the major parties have had a native-born Southerner on the presidential ticket.